NoMansSkyRetro/Installer/README.md

-# No Man's Sky Legacy Version Installer
+# No Man's Sky Retro Installer
 ![nms_legacy_installer_screenshot](https://user-images.githubusercontent.com/21266513/234724944-f7d49817-db78-405c-a3d5-8692f911a2d8.png)

 ## Download
-Download on the releases page: https://github.com/qjimbo/NMSLegacyVersionInstaller/releases/
+Download on the releases page: https://github.com/NoMansSkyRetro/Installer/releases

 ## About
-No Man's Sky Legacy Version Installer is a fan-made application designed to facilitate the installation of older versions of the game No Man's Sky.
-This application is intended for use by individuals who wish to experience older versions of the game who have purchased the game on Steam and is not affiliated with the game's developers or publishers.
+This application allows easy installation of older versions of the game No Man's Sky, currently supporting the following the final updated and patched release of four key major updates:
+* The Initial Release
+* The Foundation update
+* The Path Finder update
+* Atlas Rises

+To download these versions, you must own No Man's Sky on your Steam account.
+Steam retains all previous versions of games on their server, and this installer simplifies the process of downloading and setting up the game.
+The installer detaches the game from Steam and routes Save Games for each version to it's own folder.

 The project is made in support of our community at [No Man's Sky Retro](https://nomansskyretro.com).